MHH-RCUG/Wochenende/README.md

 - run the Haybaler report integration tool (provided it is installed and configured)
 - clean up files

-This script requires haybaler and it's dependencies to be installed, and will otherwise fail some steps.
+This script requires [Haybaler](https://github.com/MHH-RCUG/haybaler) and it's dependencies to be installed, and will otherwise fail at some steps.

 ### Running the metagenomic reporting scripts manually

-This tool (which requires python v3.6+) reports length, GC content of the sequence, read counts attributed to the species and various normalized read count parameters.
+The reporting tool (which requires python v3.6+) reports length, GC content of the sequence, read counts attributed to the species and various normalized read count parameters.
 Normalizations are for:

 a) reads normalized to the idealized length of a bacterial chromosome (normalization to 1 million base pairs)

 b) total reads in the sequencing library (normalization to 1 million reads)

-c) the above two normalizations combined (RPMM)
+c) the above two normalizations combined (RPMM, so Reads Per Million reads per Million base pairs)

 d) (bacterial) reads per human cell (only works for metagenomes from human hosts.
 An estimate of absolute abundance).